-Interestingly, our findings did not show any association between the extent of animal compliance with the child's initiatives and his responses towards them.
-Two of the findings reported that: (a) The child spent more time with the rabbits (compared to the mice), although he did not experience as much success in feeding them as he had in holding the mice; and (b) when the child experienced success in holding the mice, his RS as related in his CCRT narrative consisted of both positive and negative components (he accepted and opposed the animals).
-However, when he barely experienced success in feeding the rabbits, his negative RS components disappeared, and a new positive RS was added: "to help the animals fulfill their needs."
-It is important to note that the changes in RS took place even though the child's perspective regarding the animal's response (RO) did not change.
+Interestingly, our findings did not show any association between the extent of the animals’ compliance with the child’s initiatives and his responses toward them.
+The child spent more time with the rabbits compared to the mice, even though he did not experience as much success in feeding them as he had in holding the mice.
+Furthermore, when the child experienced success in holding the mice, his RS as related in his CCRT narrative consisted of both positive and negative components (he accepted and opposed the animals).
+However, when he experienced limited success in feeding the rabbits, his negative RS components disappeared, and a new positive RS was added: “to help the animals fulfill their needs.”
+It is important to note that the changes in RS took place even though the child’s perspective regarding the animal’s response (RO) did not change.

-Finally, we propose drawing an initial link between the changes that occurred in child-animal relationship patterns and the progress the child presented in the three subscales of the YOQ questionnaire: the capacity to suspend the urge to control the situation (BD scale), empathic awareness of others (IR scale), and construction of emotional understanding of his behavior towards others (SP scale).
-The changes in the RS and the YOQ subscales further support our inference that the child developed a social orientation pattern in the later phase, as he was not focused on lack of compliance, but on his experience of the relationship.
+Finally, we propose making an initial link between the changes that occurred in child-animal relationship patterns and the progress the child presented in the three subscales of the Y-OQ: the capacity to suspend the urge to control the situation (BD scale), empathic awareness of others (IR scale), and construction of emotional understanding of his behavior toward others (SP scale).
+The changes in the RS and the Y-OQ subscales further support our inference that the child developed a social-orientation pattern in the later phase, as he was focused not on lack of compliance, but on his experience of the relationship.

-Understanding The Changes In Child-Animal Relationships in the Context Of The Therapy Process And Outcome
+Understanding Changes in Child-Animal Relationships in the Context of the Therapy Process and Outcomes

-Our findings show that in the course of therapy, the child moved to form a state of self -orientation to a pattern of social-orientation.
-Initially, he was focused mainly on his own needs (closeness with the animals) and reflected on the animals through the associations from his internal world.
-Later on, he was able to relate to the animals more flexibly.
-One way of understanding the development of the two patterns of child-animal relationships is through the mechanism of displacement-projection with animals, as described in a study by Gavriele-Gold (2000).
-In this study, he showed that people's actions with their animals might reflect unconscious mental states that parallel their relationships with significant others (attributing to the animal their unacknowledged thoughts, feelings, and deeds).
+Our findings show that in the course of therapy, the child moved from a state of self-orientation to a pattern of social-orientation.
+Initially, he was focused mainly on his own needs (closeness with the animals) and related to the animals through associations from his internal world.
+Later, he was able to relate to the animals more flexibly.
+One way of understanding the development of these patterns of child-animal relationships is through the mechanism of displacement-projection with animals, as described in a study by Gavriele-Gold (2000).
+This study showed that people’s actions with animals might reflect unconscious mental states that parallel their relationships with significant others (attributing to the animal their unacknowledged thoughts, feelings, and deeds).
 Similar ideas are presented in several case studies (Glucksman, 2005; Roth, 2005).
-The child in this study suffered from poor communication skills and social skills, and thus his initial CCRT reflected unconscious conflicts regarding wishes for closeness that were not fulfilled.
-We suggest that the choice of small animals in the initial phase served to fulfill this wish in a way that felt safe.
-The use of high frequencies of touch with these animals functioned as a fundamental communication skill that compensated for his inadequate capabilities in communicating with others (Hertenstein, Verkamp, Kerestes, & Holmes 2006; Dunbar, 2010).
-Thus, choosing small animals, and interacting mainly through touch could have been a displacement action to the child's poor communication skills.
-The animals' high rate of compliance may have contributed to feeling secure in the session.
+The child in this study suffered from poor communication and social skills, and, therefore, his initial CCRT reflected unconscious conflicts regarding wishes for closeness that were not fulfilled.
+We suggest that the choice of small animals in the initial phase served to fulfill this wish in a manner that felt safe.
+The high frequency of touch with these animals functioned as a fundamental communication skill that compensated for his inadequate capabilities in communicating with other people (Dunbar, 2010; Hertenstein et al., 2006).
+Thus, choosing small animals and interacting mainly through touch could have served as a displacement action to compensate for the child’s poor communication skills.
+The animals’ high rate of compliance may have contributed to his feeling secure in the sessions.
 Furthermore, touch promotes secretions of hormones that are associated with feelings of warmth and nurturance (Dunbar, 2010) and with an increase in the sense of security and togetherness between people (Serpell et al., 2017).
 These feelings may have also been transferred to the therapist, enhancing the therapeutic alliance.
 Thus, it seems that touch may be a mechanism of change in AAP.